Measurement of the small-scale 3D Lyman-$\alpha$ forest power spectrum: Validation with hydrodynamical simulations

 In order to physically interpret the measured \p3, we perform a change of coordinates from Cartesian $(k_{\perp},k_{\parallel})$ to polar $(k = \sqrt{k_{\perp}^2+k_{\parallel}^2}, \mu=k_{\parallel}/k)$.
 We then compute the ratio of \p3 to the (known) linear matter power spectrum $P_{\rm L}(k,z=2)$ estimated by the \texttt{CLASS}~Boltzmann solver~\cite{Blas:2011rf}.
 This recast of the measurement is shown in Fig.~\ref{fig:P_Pl_10000}.
 In order to highlight its interpretation, we fit these points with the analytic function given by Eqn.~3.6 of~\cite{Arinyo-i-Prats:2015vqa}:

 In this expression $\Delta^2(k) = k^3 P_{\rm L}(k)/2\pi^2$.
 At low $k$, \p3 is in a near-linear regime: its amplitude is dictated by the bias $b$ and its $\mu$ dependence is driven by the linear RSD term $(1+\beta\mu^2)^2$.
 Then, the isotropic boost of the power spectrum due to non-linear gravitational growth is parameterized by the $q_1$ and $q_2$ terms.
-Line-of-sight broadening produced by peculiar velocities and the IGM temperature generates a strongly $\mu$-dependent cutoff in \p3 ($k_v$, $a_v$, $b_v$ terms).
+Line-of-sight broadening produced by non-linear peculiar velocities and the IGM temperature generates a strongly $\mu$-dependent cutoff in \p3 ($k_v$, $a_v$, $b_v$ terms).
 Finally, at large $k$, the impact of Jeans smoothing is isotropic, modelled by the $\exp-(k/k_p)^2$ term.
-The parameters we derive from our fit are $(b,~\beta,~q_1,~q_2,~k_v,~a_v,~b_v,~k_p) = (0.043,~1.7,~2.3,~-0.5,~5.3,~0.42,~1.16,~9.4)$.
+When leaving all parameters free, we derive from our fit \footnote{For this fit, the statistical uncertainties and correlations between parameters are large, so their values should be considered only as indicative.} $(b,~\beta,~q_1,~q_2,~k_v,~a_v,~b_v,~k_p) = (0.043,~1.7,~2.3,~-0.5,~5.3,~0.42,~1.16,~9.4)$.
 Importantly, the recovered \p3~is in good agreement with the simulation's truth, also displayed in Fig.~\ref{fig:P_Pl_10000}.
 We notice that for relatively low $k\sim1.5-4$~\mpcph, our measurement systematically overestimates \p3 for large $\mu$, and underestimates \p3 for low $\mu$.
 This generates a bias on several parameters when fitting Eqn.~\ref{eq:P3D_analytic}.
 Still, we compared the fit results from our measurement to those from \texttt{gimlet}'s ``truth'', and found that all parameters are within $1.1\,\sigma$.
 More importantly, we also observe that even in the case of this reference mock sample, the statistical error bars are large when it comes to measure \p3 for small values of $\mu \lesssim 0.3$.
 This is again related to the limited statistics of very small-separation pairs of lines-of-sight.
-In spite of these limitations, it is clear that our \p3 measurement from this reference mock allows to disentangle between the different effects included in the model of Eqn.~\ref{eq:P3D_analytic} - hence improving our interpretation of \lya~data, both in terms of precision and robustness.
+In spite of these limitations, it is clear that our \p3 measurement from this reference mock allows us to disentangle the different effects included in the model of Eqn.~\ref{eq:P3D_analytic} - thereby improving our interpretation of \lya~data, both in terms of precision and robustness.